 Have you stopped doing an activity you loved?
 When living with depression, depression makes it almost impossible to engage in interesting activities or hobbies.
 Lack of interest in hobbies is a common symptom, especially when a person becomes distant and doesn’t want to be around others.
 Activities once enjoyed are enjoyed no more.

 Do you look forward to being intimate with your partner?
 A person may not find sex as enjoyable if they are depressed.
 Other factors such as low energy, feeling tired often, and lack of interest may also contribute to the issue.
-A depressed person may have relationship and communication issues with their spouse or partner, adding additional strain to the situation.
+A person with depression may have relationship and communication issues with their spouse or partner, adding additional strain to the situation.

 Many people living with depression question why they feel this way and want to know what is behind their sadness.
 Researchers are trying to understand why depression occurs.
 Various potential causes and risk factors may contribute to the onset of symptoms.
 As we learn more about depression, depression symptoms may occur for reasons such as: